 2. Pay the Card Off

 Before canceling your credit card, it is important to try and pay the card off in full.
 Most credit card companies will not let you close the card without doing this.
 If you do cancel the card without paying the full amount, you will still be liable for the remaining balance, including any pending transactions.
 Consider calling your company to make sure you don’t have any outstanding payments.
 If you close your card without paying off the full amount or stop paying your card altogether, you can wind up hurting your credit score.
-(To see how your payments are affecting your credit, you can view two of your scores, updated monthly, for free on Credit.com.)
+(To see how your payments are affecting your credit, you can view two of your scores, updated every 14 days, for free on Credit.com.)

 If you are struggling to pay off your card, you might want to consider budgeting and cutting back on some expenses.
 Instead of buying lunch or getting a coffee every day, consider putting that extra money towards your credit card.
 The sooner you pay off that balance, the sooner you will be out of debt.